Seq2Tens: An Efficient Representation of Sequences by Low-Rank Tensor Projections

-\paragraph{Bidirectional NLST layer.} The transformation in equation \eqref{eq:lrSeq2Tens_causal} is completely causal.
-That is, each step of the output sequence depends only on past information.
-For generative models it behoves us to make the output depend on both the past and the future information~\cite{graves2013hybrid, baldi1999exploiting,li2018disentangled}.
-Similarly to bidirectional RNNs and LSTMs \cite{schuster1997bidirectional, Graves2005BiLSTM}, we may achieve this by setting
+\paragraph{Bidirectional LS2T layers.} The transformation in \eqref{eq:seq2seq_lls2t} is completely causal in the sense that each step of the output sequence depends only on past information.
+For generative models, it can behove us to make the output depend on both past and future information, see~\citet{graves2013hybrid, baldi1999exploiting,li2018disentangled}.
+Similarly to bidirectional RNNs and LSTMs \citep{schuster1997bidirectional, Graves2005BiLSTM}, we may achieve this by defining a bidirectional layer,

-The sequential nature is kept intact by making the distinction between what classifies as past information (the first $n$ coordinates), and what classifies as future information (the last $n^\prime$ coordinates).
-This amounts to having a form of precognition in the model, and has been applied in e.g. dynamics generation \cite{li2018disentangled}, machine translation \cite{sundermeyer2014translation}, and speech processing \cite{Graves2005BiLSTM, graves2013hybrid}.
+The sequential nature is kept intact by making the distinction between what classifies as past (the first $N$ coordinates) and future (the last $N^\prime$ coordinates) information.
+This amounts to having a form of precognition in the model, and has been applied in e.g. dynamics generation \citep{li2018disentangled}, machine translation \citep{sundermeyer2014translation}, and speech processing \citep{graves2013hybrid}.